UrielCh/ovh-java-sdk/README.md

 you get the same results.

+## Configuration file
+the configuration is loaded from the following files in this order:
+1. ovh.conf *in the current directory*
+2. ~/.ovh/config
+3. ~/ovh.conf
+4. /etc/ovh.conf

+the configutation file can contains those values:
+* `endpoint` entry point if usong a single endpoint
+* `application_key` your application key
+* `application_secret` your application secret
+* `consumer_key` your consumer key (CK) if you are using a single account
+* `redirection` the redirection linked to your `application_key`
+* `consumer_key_storage` a directory to store your CK in multi account mode.

 # Function naming

 Java method have the same name that their REST URL, just replace special chars by _ and postfix the result by the uppercased http method ex: